leighmcculloch/go-static/README.md

 # static [![Build Status](https://travis-ci.org/leighmcculloch/static.svg?branch=master)](https://travis-ci.org/leighmcculloch/static)

-A library for generating static websites using Go and Go templates.
-It helps you use build static websites that are dynamically generated from sources like RSS feeds, databases, APIs, etc.
+A library for generating static websites from any Go web app that uses the standard `http` standard libraries.
+It helps you use build static websites that are dynamically generated from sources like RSS feeds, databases, APIs, etc by mimicing a browser and calling each handler registered and saving the output as files.

 ## Install